-W3 Bunton Street II.
-Objective Likely Effects ١.
+W3 Bunton Street IIA Objective Likely Effects 1.
 Create environments that support good health and well-being and reduce health inequalities.
 2. Reduce and prevent crime and fear of crime.
 3. Preserve and enhance the significance of areas and buildings designated for their historic and/or archaeological interest and protect their setting.
 4. Create places, spaces and buildings that are well-designed, integrate effectively with one another, respect identified views and vistas, and enhance the diversity and distinctiveness of the local character.
 5. Support the creation of opportunities for rewarding and satisfying employment.
 6. Improve opportunities for prosperity and economic growth.
 7. Increase participation in, and improve access to, education, skills-based training, and life-long learning.
 8. Ensure everyone has access to decent, appropriate and affordable housing.
 9. Enhance the area as a business and tourist destination.
 10. Ensure community services and facilities are accessible to everyone.
 11. Encourage a sense of place, community identity and belonging.
 12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
 13. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
 14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
-15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
-16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
+15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate. , 16.
+Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.

 Sustainability Commentary Health Commentary Equality Commentary The allocation includes measures to increase the The allocation does not introduce any health The allocation introduces a new through route, permeability of the site and to introduce active facilities into the site, but increased permeability which would be fully accessible and would frontages on all the streets and routes.
 These would support active transport between different support access to Powis Street for mobilitymeasures will reduce the fear of crime in the site; parts of the town centre.
 The allocation could be impaired residents.
-The allocation would also support the integration of the site with those updated to include the provision of health support the activation of Macbean Street, around it; and increase the sense of place.
-The facilities if they are required in this part of the decreasing fear of crime and increasing comfort allocation should be updated to include more town centre. for vulnerable people. detailed direction regarding environmental factors, such as the provision of green space at roof level to improve biodiversity.
+The allocation would also support the integration of the site with those updated to include the provision of health support the activation of Macbean Street, around it; and increase the sense of place. facilities if they are required in this part of the decreasing fear of crime and increasing comfort town centre. for vulnerable people.